 An overdue item is declared lost 28 days after the due date.
-The cost of the item and a non-refundable processing fee is charged to your account when item is declared lost.
+The cost of the item and a non-refundable processing fee is charged to your account when the item is declared lost.
 See the Fee Policy (PDF) for specific fees.

 You are responsible for reporting a billed item which you believe you have returned.
 The Library will search for the item.
 If the item is found, it will be immediately removed from the account, including all charges.
 If the item is not found, the cost of the item and the lost processing fee will remain on the account.
 If a lost and unpaid for item is recovered in good condition within 6 months of due date, the charges will be waived.

 If a lost and paid item is recovered within 6 months of the lost date, the cost of the item is refundable.
 See the Refund Policy for specifics.

 A lost item recovered after 6 months is no longer eligible for a refund.